Alzheimer’s and Storytelling: Sharing Memories With Loved Ones

 Additionally, some patients may struggle to engage due to disease progression.

-Nevertheless, these challenges do not devalue the benefits; rather, they call for careful implementation and sensitive facilitation, promoting an environment that is supportive and respectful of each individual’s experience.
+Nevertheless, these challenges do not devalue the benefits; rather, they call for careful implementation and sensitive facilitation, promoting an that is supportive and respectful of each individual’s experience.

 Conclusion